yoyoberenguer/EPROM/README.md

 To be noted that:
  - 16 pins chip SN74LS85 does not have any enable pin and will continuoulsy compare both frequencies.
  - Both components 74LS08 and 74LS04 can be replaced with a NAND gate
+ - The pin 11 LOAD is not used and connected to VCC and inputs ABCD are not used and connected to ground